 - watermelon seed oil

-- schisandra fruit oil (my personal favorite and key component in my formula)
+- schisandra fruit oil (my personal favorite)

 there are some oils you almost never want to use on your face, like marula and coconut. both are highly comedogenic and can only be used by very few people without resulting in blemishes.